 Norges Bank Investment Management implements a time-weighted monthly rate of return methodology in the return calculations.
 The assets' fair values are determined on the day of an external cash flow and interim returns are geometrically linked.
-Norges Bank Investment Management has not adopted a significant cash flow policy.
 All composite returns are calculated net of non-reclaimable withholding taxes on dividend, interest and capital gains.
 Withholding taxes are recognised when incurred.
-Norges Bank Investment Management uses accrual accounting for interest income and dividends.
 Securities lending income is included in the portfolio return.

 Assets and liabilities are reported on a fair value basis and in Norwegian kroner (NOK).
 Fair value is the estimated realisable value of an asset or the estimated cost of settling a liability in an arm's length transaction between well-informed and willing parties.
-The sources of valuation and pricing follow Norges Bank Investment Management's valuation hierarchy, which is aligned with the GIPS standards' recommendations.
+The sources of valuation and pricing follow Norges Bank Investment Management's valuation hierarchy, which is aligned with the GIPS\ standards' recommendations.

 For the Pension Fund's composites, investment performance is reported in terms of an international currency basket corresponding to the currency composition of the Pension Fund's benchmark.
-This measure reflects the actual performance of the fund in purchasing-power terms, and eliminates the effect of Norwegian kroner fluctuations versus the currencies in which the Pension Fund's benchmark is invested.
-Currency movements in Norwegian kroner do not affect the international purchasing power of the fund.
+This measure reflects the actual performance of the fund in purchasing-power terms and eliminates the effect of Norwegian kroner fluctuations versus the currencies in which the Pension Fund's benchmark is invested.
+Currency movements in Norwe-gian kroner do not affect the international purchasing power of the fund.